fatfish-lab/aquarium-documentation/src/web/workspaces/timeline.md

 > - `J` to show/hide the timelogs
 > - `W` to show/hide the workload

+> [!info]
-If you want to display more days in the calendar, you can expand the size of the column called "Timeline", by dragging the handle located at the end of the column.
+> If you want to display more days in the calendar, you can expand the size of the column called "Timeline", by dragging the handle located at the end of the column.

+## Select a task

+You can click on a task to select it and display it's content in the sidebar.

+By using a drag n drop mouse gesture, you can move the all task to another date.

 ## Grow and shrink your tasks